sibinski/ai_assistant_with_speech_recognition/README.md

 AI assistant with speech recognition abilities.
-Can transform text into speech and speech into text.
+Can transform speech from audio file into text.